 See how Bucky the Covington has clear setups and payoff, and how he cleverly, and beautifully, uses repetition with a purpose.

 The words in the chorus change slightly each time, yet the meaning is quite different.
 And while the writing itself is a tad clunky, my God, the structure, it is glorious.
-My only wish is that I owned a cowboy hat so I could take it off and salute you, Bucky the Covington.
+My only wish is that I owned a cowboy hat so I could take it off and salute you, Bucky.

 I’LL WALK by Bucky Covington